 The immune system is the main barrier which has the body to defend against external infections.
-However, this complex process of mucosal antibodies and white blood cells, can be weakened by the lack of rest, inactivity, stress and poor nutrition.
+However, this complex process of mucosal antibodies and white blood cells can be weakened by the lack of rest, inactivity, stress and poor nutrition.

-It is therefore essential that the diet includes all the nutrients needed to enjoy a healthy life.
+It is, therefore, essential that the diet includes all the nutrients needed to enjoy a healthy life.
 These include zinc, something apparently unknown to about a quarter of the world’s population, which is lacking in this mineral.

-While zinc is found in a wide variety of foods, according to Dr. Daniel De Girolami, nutritionist and member of the Nutrition Division of the Hospital de Clinicas Jose de San Martin in Argentina, “their highest concentrations occur in those of animal origin: beef, pork, of birds, fish and shellfish. ”
+While zinc is found in a wide variety of foods, according to Dr. Daniel De Girolami, nutritionist and a member of the Nutrition Division of the Hospital de Clinicas Jose de San Martin in Argentina, “their highest concentrations occur in those of animal origin: beef, pork, of birds, fish and shellfish. ”

 According to the specialist, zinc is also, though to a lesser extent, in eggs and dairy.
 “In addition, the zinc content is relatively high in nuts, seeds, legumes and unrefined cereals and low in tubers, refined cereals, fruits and vegetables,” Girolami said.

 Hiposomia and hypogeusia (identifiable mainly by the decrease in the mood)

 Tendency to chronic diarrhea

 Delayed maturation (growth evident in both physical and intellectual development).

 Includes combinations of these foods in your daily diet.

 200 ml milk, 80 g of cheese and 250 g of chicken.